invokable/laravel-line-sdk/README.md

 Set up in LINE Developers console. https://developers.line.biz/

+> **Note**: You can no longer create a Messaging API channel directly from the LINE Developers Console.
+To create a Messaging API channel, first create a LINE Official Account using the [Create LINE Official Account] button.
+Then, enable Messaging API usage from the LINE Official Account Manager.

 Create two channels `Messaging API` and `LINE Login`.

 - Messaging API : Get `Channel access token (long-lived)` and `Channel secret`.
 Set `Webhook URL`